Atal Bihari Vajpayee Fast Facts

 March 21, 2000 - Along with US President Bill Clinton, Vajpayee signs a statement on "US-India Relations: A Vision for the 21st Century," while hosting Clinton in New Delhi.
 The document proposes many new endeavors, including a "pledge to reduce impediments to bilateral trade and investment, and to expand commerce between the two nations."

-September 14, 2000 - Vajpayee addresses the joint session of the US Congress where he states that his visit to the US has "consolidated relations between the world's two largest democracies and marked a new era in bilateral and global affairs."
+September 14, 2000 - Vajpayee addresses a joint session of the US Congress.
+He states that his visit to the United States has "consolidated relations between the world's two largest democracies and marked a new era in bilateral and global affairs."

 October 2000 - Undergoes knee replacement surgery.

-May 13, 2004 - Concedes the election after his party loses seats to rivals in parliamentary elections.
+May 13, 2004 - Resigns after his party loses seats to rivals in parliamentary elections.

 December 29, 2005 - Announces his retirement from politics.

-February 2009 - Hospitalized in India with a respiratory infection that requires he be put on a ventilator.
+February 2009 - Hospitalized in India with a respiratory infection.

 March 1, 2009 - Released from the hospital.